solidfire/solidfire-cli/README.md

 Description:

-The GetNetworkConfig API method is used to display the network configuration information for a node.Note: This method is available only through the per-node API endpoint 5.0 or later.
+The GetNetworkConfig API method is used to display the network configuration information for a node.
+Note: This method is available only through the per-node API endpoint 5.0 or later.

 Options: